For more posts, go to https://digitalbloggers.com/articles/elysiumspassage

 So why not in the West; what do we know that they don't?
 Or what do they know that we don't?
 Certainly, for the materialist, atheist, agnostic, where the notion of us being a soul is rejected, there is no possibility for such a belief.
 Once your body is dead, you're dead, so there's nothing there to survive after the death of the body.
 As the West became increasingly secularized over the last few centuries, belief in the spirit/soul waned in place of scientific materialism, naturalism and humanism.

-Personally, I don't think this is my first rodeo, but I wasn't very interested in the topic until over twenty years ago when I became aware of the research that had been done among young children who had astonishingly graphic memories of their prior lives.
+Personally, I don't think this is my first rodeo, at least not anymore.
+I wasn't that interested in the topic until I became aware of the research that had been done among young children who had astonishingly graphic memories of their prior lives.
 It was the investigative work of Dr Ian Stevenson (1918-2007) and Dr Jim Tucker, both Professors of Psychiatry and Neuroscience Behavior at the University of Virginia that caused me to take the topic seriously about 25 years ago.

 Over several decades this university department thoroughly investigated reports of hundreds of children throughout the world who recounted their prior life experiences.
 Particularly interesting were reports of the children being in relationship with others they could never have known, often nowhere near where they had been born.
 These studies employed the highest standards of scientific research to confirm the details.
 One of the books on this topic is, Children Who Remember Past Lives, by Dr Stevenson.

-Recently a bestselling book was released called The Boy Who Knew Too Much, written by Cathy Byrd, an evangelical Christian in the USA who had to deal with her two-year-old son telling her he was Lou Gehrig of the New York Yankees from almost a century ago.
-Even though she didn’t believe in reincarnation at the time, the boy would shock her, citing facts that he could never have known at that age, including his stormy relationship with Babe Ruth.
+Recently a bestselling book was released called The Boy Who Knew Too Much, written by Cathy Byrd, an evangelical Christian in the USA who had to deal with her three-year-old son telling her he was Lou Gehrig of the New York Yankees from almost a century ago.
+Even though she didn’t believe in reincarnation at the time becaue it was against her church's beliefs, the boy continued to shock her, citing facts that he could never have known at that age, including his stormy relationship with Babe Ruth.

 In fact, it was Dr Tucker of the University of Virginia that went to their home to interview the young boy so his story may be documented for ongoing research into the study of reincarnation.